 Weekly highlights of what’s happening at Ropes & Gray:

 - Samsung Electronics and HTC Corp. (represented by Ropes & Gray) faced a court challenge from Affinity Labs of Texas that they had infringed a patent for streaming media technologies.
 But the Federal Circuit affirmed two earlier decisions of the U.S. Patent Trial and Appeal Board (PTAB) that found the patent was invalid as obvious over prior art.
 The appellate success improves Ropes & Gray’s record to 13-0 on PTAB decisions affirmed on appeal to the Federal Circuit.
-The winning team included appellate & Supreme Court partner Doug Hallward-Driemeier and intellectual property litigation partner Gabrielle Higgins.
+The winning team included appellate & Supreme Court partner Doug Hallward-Driemeier.
 Learn more in our video series about the PTAB.

 - In asset management news, Ropes & Gray advised Neuberger Berman on its raise of NB Private Debt Fund II LP, its second private fund.
 Closing with $750 million of limited partner commitments, the fund will seek to invest in the junior debt of private equity-backed companies.

-- Ropes & Gray strengthened its corporate capabilities in Europe with the addition of two leading corporate partners in London.
+- Ropes & Gray strengthened its corporate capabilities in Europe with the addition of a leading corporate partner in London.
 Helen Croke, one of the UK’s top private equity lawyers, joined on Oct.
 21. She advises institutional investors, companies and founders on domestic and international private equity and M&A transactions.
-The firm also announced that finance lawyer Malcolm Hitching will join next year, bringing a wealth of experience in corporate financings, restructurings, and acquisition and event-driven finance.

 - The 2017 edition of the International Financial Law Review (IFLR) 1000, an annual guide to the world’s leading financial and corporate law firms, honored Ropes & Gray with accolades in 29 categories across Asia, the UK and the U.S. In addition to the firm rankings, 59 attorneys were recognized as “Leading Lawyers” or “Rising Stars.”